brianmwadime/smutchings.github.io/_posts/2016-05-10-walk-to-the-moon.markdown

 ## The App and Community

-As I said earlier _Walk to the Moon_ is an application and community.
+_Walk to the Moon_ is an application AND a community.
 The idea is to track your movement during the day using the sensors in your iPhone and/or Apple Watch and map these to the distance between the Earth and the Moon.
 Your ultimate goal, to make it to the Moon on a solo walk.

 <center><img src="/img/walktothemoon/walktothemoon-main.png" width="320px" height="568px"></center>